The science and technology of light

-After completing the programme, you will understand the role of photonics in society, have the required intercultural skills and international experience, and be prepared for a career as a high-tech expert in the industry.
+After completing the programme, you will understand the role of photonics in society, have the required intercultural skills and international experience, and will be prepared for a career as a high-tech expert in the industry.
 You may also opt for an academic career.

 The international Master’s Degree Programme in Photonics Technologies provides students with in-depth knowledge of photonics as a whole, from the most fundamental concepts to advanced technologies.
 The programme provides the necessary background and expertise for graduates to become technology experts, researchers, or managers.
 Students receive multidisciplinary education in the field of photonics, ranging from light-matter interactions and laser physics to the design of optical systems, semiconductor technologies, advanced nanofabrication methods and measurement techniques.
 With the option to specialise either in Ultrafast Photonics and Lasers or Materials for Photonics, our programme provides a unique opportunity for students to become experts in these rapidly expanding areas where we have world-leading expertise.

-After completing the Master’s Degree Programme in Photonics Technologies, students will:
+After completing the Master’s Degree Programme in Photonics Technologies, students will

-- have solid overall knowledge of photonics and be able to understand the role of photonics in current and future societal challenges,
+- Have solid overall knowledge of photonics and be able to understand the role of photonics in current and future societal challenges.

-- have expert knowledge in a well-defined area within photonics, materials for photonics, or ultrafast photonics and lasers,
+- Have expert knowledge in a well-defined area within photonics, materials for photonics, or ultrafast photonics and lasers.

-- have an understanding of the interface between fundamental optical phenomena, optical materials and modern photonics technologies,
+- Have an understanding of the interface between fundamental optical phenomena, optical materials and modern photonics technologies.

-- be familiar with the principles of experimental work and the ability to work in a laboratory, design experimental setups and conduct experiments,
+- Be familiar with the principles of experimental work and the ability to work in a laboratory, design experimental setups and conduct experiments.

-- be able to apply scientific methods to interpret information, draw conclusions from scientific analysis and report the results,
+- Be able to apply scientific methods to interpret information, draw conclusions from scientific analysis and report the results.

-- be able to use language, communication and collaborative skills in scientific research and an industrial environment,
+- Be able to use language, communication and collaborative skills in scientific research and an industrial environment.

-- has acquired the skills to work in an international and multicultural environment.
+- Has acquired the skills to work in an international and multicultural environment.

-After complementing the programme, our graduates will be eligible to continue their studies towards a PhD in photonics or work in the industry as an expert, developer, or leader in positions where knowledge and skills in photonics are required.
+After completing the programme, our graduates will be eligible to continue their studies towards a PhD in photonics or work in the industry as an expert, developer, or leader in positions where knowledge and skills in photonics are required.